rikigigi/fortran_cloud/README.md

 type(zeromq_ctx) :: ctx
 call zeromq_ctx_init_dealer(ctx, 'tcp://127.0.0.1:3445')
 ```
-Then, to send some work and get the result:
+To send some work and get the result everything is organized in a read/write like interface.
+You first have to declare a packet that is an object that will contain all the data.
+To manipulate this object you have to use a set of subroutines to append or to extract data from it.
+It supports automatic allocation of space.
+For example:

 ```
-call zeromq_ctx_send(ctx, data, 42) !42 is a tag - this can be called at any time
+type(zeromq_packet) :: packet
+call zeromq_packet_write(packet, any_variable_with_known_size )
+call zeromq_packet_write(packet, any_array_with_known_size )
+call zeromq_packet_write(packet, any_variable_with_known_size2 )
+call zeromq_packet_send(packet, ctx) !send everything over the wire. the packet now is empty

 !do whathever you have to do...

-!when you have some spare time, check if the result is back call zeromq_ctx_try_to_recv(ctx, data, tag, recv) ! data, tag and recv are intent(out), non blocking request if (recv > 0) then
+!when you have some spare time, check if the result is back call zeromq_packet_try_to_recv(packet, ctx, recv) ! data, tag and recv are intent(out), non blocking request if (recv > 0) then
-    !we have the result tagged with tag! else
+    !we have the result! read the data from the packet with read, in the same order you used in the other program to write it call zeromq_packet_read(packet, any_variable_3)
+    call zeromq_packet_read(packet, any_variable4)
+    ! you cannot read more data than the data the packet contains. else
     ! maybe you have to continue what you were doing and check later for some results... end if